Camrynbl/COVID-19-Info-For-Students-by-a-Student/stable-content-pages.md/Schedule-Course-Changes.md

     * One-day break for Texas Independence Day on Tuesday, March 2, 2021

 For more campus updates, see A&M's [Campus Messages](https://www.tamu.edu/coronavirus/messages/index.html).

+> *DISCLAIMER: This webpage is not created or maintained by any Texas A&M System departments or organizations.
+This website is created to provide resource information, not medical instruction or advice.
+Refer to list of national, state, and local resources for all COVID-19 information.*